ripple/xrpl-wasm-std/xrpl-wasm-stdlib/xrpl-address-macro/README.md

 A compile-time macro for converting XRPL classic addresses (r-addresses) to 20-byte arrays.

-This is an internal procedural macro crate used by `xrpl-wasm-std`.
-Users should import the macro from `xrpl-wasm-std` directly.
+This is an internal procedural macro crate used by `xrpl-wasm-stdlib`.
+Users should import the macro from `xrpl-wasm-stdlib` directly.

 ## Features